angular/angularfire/docs/Auth-with-Ionic3-Angular4.md

 >3) Call the list method on AngularFireDatabase object.

-Your `home.ts` file should look like this.
+Your `home.ts` file should look like this:

 ```typescript